This is a fantastic goose soup that uses Scandinavian ingredients, but takes its inspiration from Vietnamese pho. It’s light, savory and fun to eat.

 There are no chiles in Nordic cooking, but they do have horseradish.
 And freshly shaved horseradish is every bit as stimulating as a chile; it really made the whole bowl of soup pop.
 Finally, the funky-acid one-two of fish sauce and lime can be approached with my malty, black beer vinegar, or malt vinegar if you don’t have beer vinegar.

-Everything adds on itself here.
+Everything adds on itself in this goose soup.
 The more elements you bring to it, the better.
 You want something herby, something acidic, something spicy or sharp, and something crunchy.
 Let your imagination run wild on this one.

 A tip for slicing the goose breast really thin is to freeze it slightly first.
 Leftover duck confit works well for the shredded meat, if you have some.
 If not, you can simmer goose legs or duck legs in some of the broth until the meat falls off the bone.